cesiztel/learning-roadmap/aws/solution-architect-associate-certification/README.md

 ## Introduction

-This repository contains resources, links to documentation and blogs post and learning projects which I did during the preparation for the AWS-SAA certification exam.
+This repository contains learning projects which I did during the preparation for the AWS-SAA certification exam.

 ## Table of Contents